 Some items that are safe for humans can be fatal for cats in small amounts, so if you notice signs of poisoning, it helps to be aware of where your cat has been and what they might have touched.

 Look out for behavioral changes, as well as physical clues.
-If your cat starts hiding more, stops using its litterbox, or seems more aggressive than usual, these are other signs that your cat might be feeling unwell.
+If your cat starts hiding more, stops using its litterbox, or seems more aggressive than usual, these are other signs that it might feel unwell.

 What Does Your Cat’s Vomit Look Like?